FullMetalNicky/FrontNetPorting/README.md

   - Porting the network to the crazyflie 2.0 and live testing

 # From Keras to PyTorch
-The PyTorch implementation followed closely on the network architecture suggested by Dario, and I will post a diagram of it as soon as I learn how to do that.
+The PyTorch implementation followed closely on the network architecture suggested by Dario:

 <img src="/resources/NN.png" alt="drawing" width="1000"/>